FAQ About RHDV2 And Rabbits

 What about Red Door rabbits?

-All Red Door rabbits are now being vaccinated against RHDV2 before adoption.
+All Red Door rabbits are vaccinated against RHDV2 before adoption.
+Boarding rabbits at Harebnb must be vaccinated.
+Red Door has biosecurity protocol for visitors to the shelter.

 What if I see a sick or dead wild rabbit?